Skip to main content

 Icon for the answer

 Yes.
-In addition to the registered pharmacy technicians scope of practice services included in Education Law §6841(1), registered pharmacy technicians, under Education Law §6841(2), may assist a licensed pharmacist in the dispensing of drugs by performing the following functions that do not require a license under Article 137-A of the Education Law:
+In addition to the tasks included in the registered pharmacy technician’s scope of practice under Education Law §6841(1), registered pharmacy technicians are also permitted under Education Law §6841(2) to assist a licensed pharmacist with certain dispensing functions that do not require licensure, such as:

 • typing prescription labels;

-• getting drugs from stock and returning them to stock;
+• obtaining drugs from stock and returning them to stock;

-• getting prescription files and other manual records from storage and locating prescriptions;
+• retrieving prescriptions, prescription files, and other manual records from storage;

 • counting dosage units of drugs;